HuySora/Unity-Style-Guide/README.md

 <a name="levels"></a>
-### 2.4 All [Scene](#terms-level-map) Files Belong In A Folder Called Levels
+### 2.4 All [Scene](#terms-level-map) Files Belong In A Folder Called _Levels
 Level files are incredibly special and it is common for every project to have its own map naming system, especially if they work with sub-levels or streaming levels.
-No matter what system of map organization is in place for the specific project, all levels should belong in `Assets/ProjectNameName/Levels`.
+No matter what system of map organization is in place for the specific project, all levels should belong in `Assets/_Main/_Levels`.

 Being able to tell someone to open a specific map without having to explain where it is is a great time saver and general 'quality of life' improvement.
-It is common for levels to be within sub-folders of `Levels`, such as `Levels/Campaign1/` or `Levels/Arenas`, but the most important thing here is that they all exist within `Assets/ProjectNameName/Levels`.
+It is common for levels to be within sub-folders of `Levels`, such as `_Levels/Campaign1/` or `_Levels/Arenas`, but the most important thing here is that they all exist within `Assets/_Main/_Levels`.

 This also simplifies the job of cooking for engineers.
 Wrangling levels for a build process can be extremely frustrating if they have to dig through arbitrary folders for them.
 If a team's levels are all in one place, it is much harder to accidentally not cook a map in a build.
 It also simplifies lighting build scripts as well QA processes.